RediSearch/RediSearch/docs/commands/ft.aggregate.md

 Attributes needed for `SORTBY` should be stored as `SORTABLE` to be available with very low latency.

-**Sorting Optimisations**: performance is optimised for sorting operations on `DIALECT 4` in different scenarios:
+**Sorting Optimizations**: performance is optimized for sorting operations on `DIALECT 4` in different scenarios:
    - Skip Sorter - applied when there is no sort of any kind.
 The query can return once it reaches the `LIMIT` requested results.
-   - Partial Range - applied when there is a `SORTBY` a numeric field, with no filter or filter by the same numeric field, the query iterate on a range large enough to satisfy the `LIMIT` requested results.
+   - Partial Range - applied when there is a `SORTBY` clause over a numeric field, with no filter or filter by the same numeric field, the query iterate on a range large enough to satisfy the `LIMIT` requested results.
-   - Hybrid - applied when there is a `SORTBY` a numeric field in addition to another non-numeric filter.
+   - Hybrid - applied when there is a `SORTBY` clause over a numeric field and another non-numeric filter.
 Some results will get filtered, and the initial range may not be large enough.
-The iterator then is rewinded with the following ranges, and an additional iteration takes place to collect `LIMIT` requested results.
+The iterator is then rewinding with the following ranges, and an additional iteration takes place to collect the `LIMIT` requested results.
    - No optimization - If there is a sort by score or by non-numeric field, there is no other option but to retrieve all results and compare their values.

-**Counts behaviour**: optional`WITHCOUNT`argument return accurate counts for the query results with sorting.
-This operation processes all results in order to get accurate count, being less performant than the optimised option (default behaviour on `DIALECT 4`)
+**Counts behavior**: optional `WITHCOUNT` argument returns accurate counts for the query results with sorting.
+This operation processes all results in order to get an accurate count, being less performant than the optimized option (default behavior on `DIALECT 4`)

 <details open>
 <summary><code>APPLY {expr} AS {name}</code></summary>